lumina-ai-inc/benchmark/README.md

 - `generated_questions`: 9k AI-generated questions for benchmarking
 - `user_queries`: 9k real user queries from SciSpace for more realistic testing

+You don't need to run all questions, you can specifiy num questions in the `benchmark.py` file.
 You can modify these files or add new ones to customize the benchmark according to your needs.